 If you’re looking for a therapeutic approach involving deeper pressure in particular, please consider these therapists:

-Michael Scottnicki, Char Hunter, Rachel Green, Nathan Johnson, Liz Schaeffer, Dana Anderchek, Mai Holmes, and Brandon Benson.
+Michael Scottnicki, Char Hunter, Liz Schaeffer, Dana Anderchek, Mai Holmes, Amin Aghvami, Will Wells, and Ashley Fowler.

 If you are looking to learn more about each therapist and their approach to treatment, have a read through their biographies.